danielgch2912/recipes/README.md

 # ABN Recipes

-ABN Recipes is a service using REST Webservices to find and maintain recipes build using Java, Spring Boot framework and MySql database.
+ABN Recipes is a service that uses REST Webservices to find and maintain recipes.
+It was built using Java, Spring Boot framework and MySql database.

 Requirements:
  - Java 17